 In Los Angeles, Tucker Ellis attorneys and staff established a partnership with the Los Angeles Unified School District’s Abraham Lincoln High School in 2009.
 As part of the partnership, Los Angeles attorneys and staff members visited Lincoln High School to educate students on general legal topics and lead interactive lessons examining timely legislative issues.
 At the end of the year, students participated in a mock trial in which they gave opening statements, closing arguments, and examined witnesses.
 The program was designed to encourage students to consider a career in the law.
 As a result of their efforts, the partnership received the Pillar Partnership Spotlight Award from the Los Angeles Chamber of Commerce in 2010.

 Tucker Ellis attorneys and staff members coach CEC students in several mock trial competitions.
-Many Tucker Ellis attorneys have coached over the years, but our teams are currently led by Karen Ross, Brandon Cox, Chelsea Mikula, and Chelsea Croy Smith.
+Many Tucker Ellis attorneys have coached over the years, but our teams are currently led by Karen Ross, Chelsea Mikula, and Chelsea Croy Smith.
 CEC students compete both in the yearly Cleveland Mock Trial Competition, which is organized by the Cleveland Municipal Court and open to all Cleveland Metropolitan schools, and in the Ohio High School Mock Trial Competition, which is organized by the Ohio Center for Law-Related Education and is open to all Ohio high schools.
 The teams coached by Tucker Ellis attorneys have won five championships and countless awards and recognitions for individual team members.

 Tucker Ellis attorneys and staff in Cleveland and San Francisco have partnered with Junior Achievement to provide day-long workshops with students from CEC in Cleveland, and Richmond High School Law Academy and Pinole Valley High School Law & Justice Academy in San Francisco.
 The students are provided with career counseling and insight into the legal profession.
-Through the workshops, Tucker Ellis is able to expose students to the legal profession in an effort to increase diversity among our ranks.
+Through the workshops, Tucker Ellis is able to expose students to the legal profession in an effort to increase equity and inclusion among our ranks.